 European Easter festivities are wildly diverse, inspired by a range of different beliefs and traditions, as well as some good old-fashioned human weirdness.
-Wondering where to spend Easter in Europe, or how different countries celebrate this holiday?
+Wondering where to spend Easter in Europe in 2023, or how different countries celebrate this holiday?
 I’ll give you a hint: the list starts off with a bang.

 Read on for inspiration on the best Easter holiday destinations in Europe.

 Always dreamed of two rival Greek Orthodox churches firing rockets at each other as part of a decades-long feud?
 That’s a weirdly specific dream you’ve got, but there’s good news: it’s only a 45-minute domestic flight away from Athens.
 This unique tradition, known as Rouketopolemos, is one of the most explosive ways to celebrate Easter in Europe, and is a must-see for thrillseekers and fireworks enthusiasts.